 These Montana winter cabins are (mostly) built in the 1920s and 30s for use by Forest Ranger.
 A few are fire lookouts, but most are rustic one-roomed log cabins.
-Now that Rangers live in town, these cabins can be rented by you and me for $30-$45 per night.
+Now that Rangers live in town, you and I can rent these cabins for $30-$45 per night.
 Most sleep four to six people.

 Many have electricity, but not all do.
 None have running water in the winter (fortunately, there is almost always ample snow for melting or a creek nearby.)
 All have wood or electric stoves for cooking and heating, and some have both.
 Outhouses are a short walk from the cabins.
 Wood is supplied, as are dishes, cutlery, cleaning supplies, and often some strange magazines.

 Find photos and descriptions of all Forest Service cabins on the specific website.
 To rent one, log on to recreation.gov or call 1-877-444-6777 up to 180 days in advance.
 To guarantee your spot for a particular day, make your reservations as far in advance as possible.

 Kings Hill Cabin – Helena-Lewis and Clark National Forest

 Situated two miles from Showdown Ski Area and up the road from the Silver Crest Cross-Country Ski Trails, Kings Hill Cabin is a winter lover’s delight.
 At 7,600 feet, the snow is sure to be good, and you’ll find miles of trails leaving right from the cabin.